Tomev/qcflow/docs/source/llms/transformers/task.rst

 Overview
 --------

-In the MLflow Transformers flavor, ``task`` plays a crucial role in determining the input and output format of the model.
+In the QCFlow Transformers flavor, ``task`` plays a crucial role in determining the input and output format of the model.
 The ``task`` is a fundamental concept in the Transformers library, which describe the structure of each model's API (inputs and outputs) and are used to determine which Inference API and widget we want to display for any given model.

-MLflow utilizes this concept to determine the input and output format of the model, persists the correct `Model Signature <https://mlflow.org/docs/latest/models.html#model-signatures-and-input-examples>`_, and provides a consistent `Pyfunc Inference API <https://mlflow.org/docs/latest/python_api/mlflow.pyfunc.html#inference-api>`_ for serving different types of models.
-Additionally, on top of the native Transformers task types, MLflow defines a few additional task types to support more complex use cases, such as chat-style applications.
+QCFlow utilizes this concept to determine the input and output format of the model, persists the correct `Model Signature <https://qcflow.org/docs/latest/models.html#model-signatures-and-input-examples>`_, and provides a consistent `Pyfunc Inference API <https://qcflow.org/docs/latest/python_api/qcflow.pyfunc.html#inference-api>`_ for serving different types of models.
+Additionally, on top of the native Transformers task types, QCFlow defines a few additional task types to support more complex use cases, such as chat-style applications.

 Native Transformers Task Types
 ------------------------------

-For native Transformers tasks, MLflow will automatically infer the task type from the pipeline when you save a pipeline with :py:func:`mlflow.transformers.log_model()`.
+For native Transformers tasks, QCFlow will automatically infer the task type from the pipeline when you save a pipeline with :py:func:`qcflow.transformers.log_model()`.
 You can also specify the task type explicitly by passing the ``task`` parameter.
-The full list of supported task types is available in the `Transformers documentation <https://huggingface.co/tasks>`_, but note that **not all task types are supported in MLflow**.
+The full list of supported task types is available in the `Transformers documentation <https://huggingface.co/tasks>`_, but note that **not all task types are supported in QCFlow**.

 .. code-block:: python

-    import mlflow
+    import qcflow
     import transformers

     pipeline = transformers.pipeline("text-generation", model="gpt2")

-    with mlflow.start_run():
+    with qcflow.start_run():
-        model_info = mlflow.transformers.save_model(
+        model_info = qcflow.transformers.save_model(
             transformers_model=pipeline,
             artifact_path="model",
             save_pretrained=False,